tristanbatchler/COMP3702/Final exam notes.md

 1. Convert all sentences to CNF
 2. Negate the desired conclusion
-3. Keep applying resoluton until a contradiction arises
+3. Keep applying resolution until a contradiction arises